Pranav-AM/MLabs/project/activity_detection/README.md

   ```bash
    $ python main.py
    ```
+   The trained model will be saved as MLabs/data/act_rec_lstm.h5

 * To run the pre-trained model,
   1) Change **TRAINED_MODEL = TRUE** in **config.ini** to **TRAINED_MODEL = FALSE**
   2) Run the commmand